 For instance, a special immigration program may have existed for persons from your home country 5-10 years ago.
 Now the program has expired.
 Yet, maybe the program can still help you.

-The right immigration attorney should know if that old law can still be used to fight your deportation . . . keep you and your family in the United States . . . and help you win a green card.
+An experienced immigration court trial attorney should know if that old law can still be used to fight your deportation . . . keep you and your family in the United States . . . and help you win a green card.

 The right immigration attorney can also protect you at deportation hearings against bad decisions.

-If the government lawyer files the wrong charges against you or distorts your immigration history, your removal and deportation attorney should be ready to challenge these errors.
+If the government lawyer files the wrong charges against you or distorts your immigration history, your deportation lawyer should be ready to challenge these errors.

-If the immigration judge omits important evidence or uses a procedure against you in an unfair way, your removal and deportation defense attorney should be ready to confront these mistakes.
+If the immigration judge omits important evidence or uses a procedure against you in an unfair way, your removal defense lawyer should be ready to confront these mistakes.

 But A Strong Defense Against Deportation Is Possible And Can Be Successful

-Choosing the right immigration trial lawyer for your deportation and removal defense is crucial.
+Choosing the right immigration trial lawyer to help you stop deportation is crucial.

-The harder your deportation defense case, the more your immigration trial attorney will need
+The harder your deportation defense case, the more your deportation hearings lawyer will need:

 - A comprehensive understanding of various cultures, country conditions, and family histories – to develop evidence demonstrating your unique worthiness to remain in the United States

-- A detailed knowledge of deportation and removal immigration court cases throughout the United States – to ensure all favorable hardship factors are weighed by the immigration judge
+- A detailed knowledge of deportation and removal cases throughout the United States – to ensure all favorable hardship factors are weighed by the immigration judge

 - A vast experience in trial tactics, strategies, and immigration procedures – to protect your rights to a fair hearing and to build your case with precision and thoroughness